rmin2000/WaDiff/README.md

 - [ ] Stable Diffusion

-Due to the limited disk quota, the current training process is conducted on the COCO and ImageNet validation set.
+Due to the limited disk quota, the current training process is primarily conducted on the COCO and ImageNet validation set.
 It's expected to take 3-4 days to implement the ImageNet Diffusion.